jude-lawson/coding_challenges/README.md

 - If none of the above, simply print the integer.

 Implement a program that takes in the user input as the maximum value in the range and outputs the list of numbers-FizzBuzz'ed.

+### Is It Prime?

+Given an integer, determine whether or not the integer is a prime number (indivisible) by any number but itself.

+- Prompt the user for input
+- Check that it is an integer
+- Determine if it's prime
+- Print out 'Prime' or 'Not Prime'